ArchLars/archtutorial/README.md

 * locate "Terminal Emulator"
 * Set it to `kitty`

+### Clear Konsole Global Shortcut and set it to Kitty instead

+* Unbind Konsole from Ctrl+Alt+T
+* System Settings → Shortcuts → Global Shortcuts → search for “Konsole”
+* Clear its shortcut, then Apply.

+* Bind Kitty to Ctrl+Alt+T
+* Still in Global Shortcuts, click “Add Application,” pick “kitty,” set the shortcut to Ctrl+Alt+T, then Apply.
+* If a conflict dialog appears, choose to reassign.
+KDE’s docs confirm global shortcuts are edited here.

 ### Essential build tools, you already installed these during install but just to be sure
 ```bash